janymuong/alx-frontend-javascript/README.md

 # ALX SE Frontend JavaScript

+> **Note**
 > Frontend JavaScript Specialization

-This specialization is designed to enhance proficiency in building interactive and responsive web applications using JavaScript, HTML, and CSS, and some frameworks.
+>> This specialization is designed to enhance proficiency in building interactive and responsive web applications using JavaScript, HTML, and CSS, and some frameworks.

 This specialization might consist of a series of projects that cover the following key topics: